 Shipping: Given the fact that their relationship drives the plot, it's not surprising that Tod and Copper get their share of this.
 Even better, it takes the above mentioned Applicability to a whole new level...

 Tastes Like Diabetes: A common misconception of the film due to how it's advertised.
-While there are a few overly cute scenes during the eponymous duo's childhood, the movie is actually taken very seriously and is much more adult-appealing than most people seem to realize.
+While there are a few overly cute scenes during the eponymous duo's childhood, the movie is actually taken very seriously and is much more adult-appealing than most people seem to realise.
+Played more straight for the Denser and Wackier Interquel.

-They Wasted a Perfectly Good Plot: Some people think Chief should have been Killed Off for Real to make Copper's anger more justified and overall have made the latter half of the movie a lot darker.
-Apparently, Disney was going to, but decided against it because they thought it'd be too dark.
-Chief's original fate is apparent when Copper finds him after he's jumped off the bridge; a dog lying motionless with his nose in the water is pretty much dead.
+Many fans think Chief should have been Killed Off for Real to make Copper and Amos' anger more justified and overall have made the latter half of the movie a lot darker.
+Apparently, the writers were going to kill Chief off, but decided against it because they thought it'd be too dark.
+Chief's original fate is apparent when Copper finds him after he's jumped off the bridge: a dog lying motionless with his nose in the water is pretty much dead.
 But Disney decided to draw the line there.

 The Woobie: Tod can be this.
 His mother is killed when he's only a baby, he gets chased and shot at by Chief and Slade, respectively (twice!), his best friend disowns him and wants him dead, his owner drops him off in a wildlife preserve for his own safety leaving him without survival skills and a friend in the world, and on top of it all, his neighbor (the badger) is a complete Jerk Ass to him.
 Things get a lot better after he meets Vixey, though...then worse...then better.